 Items that are (Usually) Prohibited at MLB Stadiums

-The protocol for some of these items may vary from stadium to stadium, but many of these items will be prohibited at all Major League Baseball stadiums.
+The protocol for some of these items may vary from stadium to stadium, so my advice is to check with the team prior to the game.
+Many of these items will be prohibited at all Major League Baseball stadiums.

 - Bags/purses larger than 16″ x 16″ x 8″

 - Backpacks larger than 16″ x 16″ x 8″

 - Any drinks beside water or sports drinks